All Great Creative Work Has One Thing in Common – Leadership

 Executive MBA in Creative Leadership

-The heart of the Berlin School is the Global Part-Time Executive MBA, a program that participants usually complete in 18-24 months.
+The heart of the Berlin School is the Global Part-Time Executive MBA at Steinbeis University Berlin, a program that participants usually complete in 18-24 months.

 Our compact, non-degree programs provide participants with unique opportunities to develop valuable leadership skills while benefiting from special access to major industry events and key regional markets.